Sign In / Sign Out

 All application materials for the School of Earth and Space Exploration (SESE) must be submitted through the Graduate Admissions electronic application .More information regarding the electronic admissions application can be found at: https://students.asu.edu/graduate/admissions.

 What materials will be required to submit to be considered for admission?

 The Graduate Admissions application will guide students on the appropriate application materials that need to be submitted.
-These include the application and fee, personal statement (also referred to as letter of intent), three letters of recommendation, official GRE scores, official GRE-physics scores (for astrophysics applicants only), previous coursework form, and official transcripts from all schools previously attended.
+These include the application and fee, personal statement (also referred to as letter of intent), three letters of recommendation, official GRE scores, previous coursework form, and official transcripts from all schools previously attended.
 International students will be required to submit additional documents.
 For more information, please visit https://students.asu.edu/graduate/proficiency.

 Who should I have write letters of recommendation for my application?

 The most useful letters of recommendation will come from faculty members, instructors, or other individuals who have worked closely with a student and can comment on his/her research and educational potential.
 Letters from employers are acceptable, if necessary.